-Table 420-2 Design Standards CONTEXT (C1 - C18)

-The standards for context provide an opportunity for development to respond to the surrounding natural and built environment and build on the opportunities provided by the site itself.
-The context standards are split into the following categories: Building Massing and Corners, Older Buildings/History, Landscaping, and Adjacent Natural Areas.

-Required (X) APPLIES TO: THE DESIGN STANDARD Optional points C1 - N o Chang je C2 Building Facade on Loc al Service Streets.
-New building with at least one Divide the building elevation on the facade facing a 3 street-facing façade of 1,500 local service street into distinct wall planes measuring square feet or more facing a 1,500 square feet or less. local s ervice street To qualify, the facade wall plane must be offset in depth by at least 2-feet from adjacent facades.
-Facades may also be separated by balconies or architectural projections that project at least 2 feet from adjacent facades for a minimum distance of 8 feet.
-Projections into street right-of-way do not count toward meeting this standard.
+Table 420-2 Design Standards CONTEX T (C1 - C18) and bui split int It environment and build on the opportunitie or development to respond to the surrounding es provided by the site itself.
+The context stan and Corners, Older Buildings/History, Landsca dards are Required (X) APPLIES TO: THE DESIGN STANDARD Optional points C1 - No o Change C2 Building Facad on Local Service S itreets.
+New building with at le st one Divide t he building elevation on the facade facing a 3 street-facing façade of 1,500 local service street into distinct wall planes measuring 5 square feet or more fac ng a 1,500 so 1,500 square feet or less. local service street depth b may also projecti facades ify, the-facade wall plane must be offset in y at least 2-feet from adjacent facades.
+Facade o be separated by balconies or architectural ons that project at least 2 feet from adjacent for a minimum distance of 8 feet.
+Projections set right-of-way do not count toward meeting ndard.